HristoYonkov/SQL-Records/MySQL-Notes.md

 -- SELECT * FROM products

 -------------------------------------- PRIMARY KEY Constraint ---------------------------
-// Commonly used as Unique identyfire!
+// Commonly used as Unique identifier.
+The value can not be null and needs to be unique!
 // Adding a primary key when creating a table
 -- CREATE TABLE transactions(
 -- 	transaction_id INT PRIMARY KEY,